vgpass/python-challenge/README.md

 **# Files**

 **PyBank** This folder contains the PyBank Challenge

-    **Included Files**
+   ** **Included Files****

-        *Main.py is my python script for the challenge *Resources folder with budget_data.csv
+        **Main.py* is my python script for the challenge

+        *Resources folder with budget_data.csv

         *analysis folder with finance_result.txt which contains the output of my python script.

 **PyPoll** This folder contains the PyPoll Challenge

-    **Included Files**
+    ****Included Files****

-        *Main.py is my python script for the PyPoll challenge.
+        **Main.py* is my python script for the PyPoll challenge.

         *Resources folder with election_data.csv

         *analysis folder with poll_result.txt which contains the output of my python script.

 **Instructions** This folder contains the original files provided for the challenge

 **# Results**

-I believe I sucessfully completed the challenge and bonus.
-My subroutine runs on every worksheet tabs just by running the script once.
+I believe I sucessfully completed the challenge.
+Both files create the required out put and print that output to a text file in the analysis folder.

 **# Comments and Thoughts**

-I attempted this challenge before we had covered the material in class, and I actually made a lot of progres, though I confess I was super frustrated and banging my head against the wall at a few points. :-D
+Once again, I attempted this challenge well before we had covered all the material in class, which resulted in a lot of frustration at the beginning.
+I wanted to give myself plenty of time to complete the work.
+I worked through a few issues with the help of AskBSC and my tutor.
+My tutor was a great help in getting me to understand the logic needed for my conditionals and looping for the PyBank challenge.
+Using what I learned, I was able to complete the PyPoll challenge with little help.

-Curiously, I came up with a few solutions on my own that turned out to be close to correct, just by thinking logically.
-I did use a few resources that I found online and I noted those in my script.
-I need to find out what the best practice is for giving credit to others where it is due.

-I confess, after covering the material in class, this exercise was far easier, but I'm glad I tackled it in advance, because the material in class looked familiar and I was able to see where I could use certain functions right away.
+I had more difficulty with the PyPoll challenge, and I'm satill not completely satisfied with the result.
+I wanted my script to run regrdless of how the data was ordered in the .csv file.
+Instead, I had to break it up into a couple parts in order to get the results I wanted.
+The completed script gets the job done, but not in the way that I had hoped.

+I tried to incorporate the feedback I received on Module 2 by including more comments in my script exlplaining what I was doing and what the variables were for.